The 5 Healthiest High Fiber Cereals, According to a Dietitian

 Most of the cereal’s fiber comes from insoluble sources like wheat, corn bran, and cellulose.

-It’s a good source of niacin (vitamin B3), vitamin C, riboflavin (vitamin B2), and calcium, and an excellent source of folate, thiamin (vitamin B1), zinc, and vitamins B6 and B12.
+Fiber One is a good source of niacin (vitamin B3), vitamin C, riboflavin (vitamin B2), and calcium, and an excellent source of folate, thiamin (vitamin B1), zinc, and vitamins B6 and B12.

 Providing 90 calories and no sugar, Fiber One is also a great low-calorie, sugar-free choice.